AUDIENCE: MIDDLE & HIGH SCHOOL ADMINISTRATORS, EDUCATORS AND COUNSELLORS ARE ENCOURAGED TO ATTEND.

-Are you looking for a way to develop healthy relationships and leadership for your students?
+Are you looking for a way to develop healthy relationships, and leadership for your students while also supporting their mental wellbeing?
 As we return to schools many students will be feeling disconnected and disengaged.
-Teen mentoring can help to create connections and has been shown to increase academic achievement and decrease unhealthy behaviours in both the 'mentor' and 'mentee'.
+Teen mentoring can help to create connections and has been shown to increase academic achievement, positive mental health and decrease unhealthy behaviours in both the 'mentor' and 'mentee'.

 The objective of this Collaborative Community is to support regional and provincial networks of school-based mentoring educators and mentoring organisations and to provide the framework for a sustainable teen mentoring network.

-For this purpose, supported by a 3 year grant from an anonymous donor in partnership with the Alberta Mentoring Partnership (AMP), AMP will offer the following opportunities to develop and strengthen teen mentoring in schools:
+For this purpose, supported by a grant from an anonymous funder in partnership with the Alberta Mentoring Partnership (AMP), AMP is offering a variety of opportunities to develop and strengthen teen mentoring in schools.
+This includes: